influxdata/telegraf/plugins/aggregators/tdigestagg/README.md

   ## Higher values increase size of data but also precision of calculated percentiles
   compression = 30.0

+  ## CLAM: Cluster Level Aggregator for Metrics
+  ## OSS Publication Pending - Insert link when available
+  ## This is an Apache Spark job that was the original consumer of the output of this plugin
+  ## The output format was considered too specialized for OSS Telegraf release but the functionality
+  ##	has been preserved so that it can be leveraged at users discretion.
+  using_clam = false

   ## One bucketing configuration is required to get any output
   [[aggregators.tdigestagg.bucketing]]
 	## List of tags that will not be considered for aggregation and not emitted.